3runorocha/ig/README.md

 linha n: Oct 22, 2011, 11:35 PM

-copie entre a linha a linha 2 e n
+copie entre a linha a linha 2 e n (sendo a linha n a ultima linha da pagina)

 ////////////////////////////////////////////////////////////////////////

 > volte para o gdb, e cole as linhas selecionadas na area "enter input to program here"
 > apague a seção no site do gdb:
 /******************************************************************************
                             Online C Compiler.
                 Code, Compile, Run and Debug C program online.
 Write your code in this editor and press "Run" button to compile and execute it.